BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk5Lab.md

 3. t-test
 4. ANOVA
 5. chi-square

-How long did it take you to complete these questions?
+6. How long did it take you to complete these questions?
+7. Extra credit (10 points):
-Type SUBMIT as the answer to this question when you are ready for this assignment to be graded.
+8. Type SUBMIT as the answer to this question when you are ready for this assignment to be graded.